 An induction heating system allows for a finely tuned cooking process, producing flawlessly cooked rice every time.
 The downside is that these systems can be considerably more expensive compared to non-induction rice cookers.
 Still, if you’re serious about rice, induction is the way to go.

-Besides its superior heating system, which utilizes a triple contact heater (bottom, side, and lid), this Japanese made rice cooker comes equipped with advanced pre-sets that includes:
+Besides its superior heating system, which utilizes a triple contact heater (bottom, side, and lid), this Japanese-made rice cooker comes equipped with advanced pre-sets that include:

 Pros